 Normal Respiration Rate For Dogs

-Do you check your dog’s vitals often?
+Do you ever check your dog’s vitals so you know when something’s wrong?
 Have you found it helpful?
-Let us know in the comments below!
+Then let us know in the comments below!